joshuadavidthomas/zed-django/README.md

 - [Django Language Server](https://github.com/joshuadavidthomas/django-language-server)
 - [Django Template LSP](https://github.com/fourdigits/django-template-lsp)

-Both provide autocompletion and other LSP features for Django templates, but with different feature sets.
-You should choose one based on your needs.
-Note that you typically should not use both simultaneously.

 ### Feature Comparison

 | Feature | Django Language Server | Django Template LSP |